We were stumped.

 After lunch, we navigated to nearby Cayo Costa Island, a 2,426 acre Florida State Park in the shape of a shark.
 (At least I think so.)
 We docked on the east side of its thin southern tip, walking about two minutes to the west side via a sandy path flanked with palm trees to find a long strip of pristine beach.

-While the others dove into the wake, I chose to take a stab at shelling.
-Sanibel, Captiva and Cayo Costa are key destinations for avid shellers and its easy to understand why there seem to be as many shells as there are grains of sand.
+While the others dove into the wake, I chose to take a stab at a little Cayo Costa shelling.
+Sanibel, Captiva and Cayo Costa State Park are key destinations for avid shellers and its easy to understand why there seem to be as many shells as there are grains of sand.
 Many are very tiny, others the size of dimes or nickels, but I found a few that were larger.

 Tip: If you’re a sheller, check out Pam Rambo’s (the resident shelling guru) site, iLoveShelling, for tips on where to go, when to go, identifying your shells, and how to clean your finds so that they look fabulous.